ibm-cloud-docs/account/faqs-iam.md

 {: faq}

 In the console, go to **Manage** > **Access (IAM)**, and select **Users**.
 Then, select your name or another user's name from the list.
 You can find the IAM ID for that user along with their email address on the User details page.

+The `owner` tag is listed for the owner of the account.
+This user is assigned the administrator role on the service or service instance.
+{: note}

 ## How do I find and manage API Keys for a user or myself?
 {: #iam-api-keys}